About this section

 !!! note

-The above commands very well explain the main idea of the program usage but
+The above commands illustrate the main idea of the program usage, but more convenient ways

-The program has much more command line options that are listed and described in the
+The program has many more command line options that are listed and described on the

 [reference page](#command_line_syntax).

-There are two ways of the program usage:
+There are two ways to use the program:

 - [With command line arguments](#using_command_line_arguments)